Devinska reka: Geography

 The river springs under the name Semiza at an altitude of 2,000 m, 2 km south of the summit of Golyama Syutkya (2,186 m) in the Batak Mountain of the western Rhodope Mountains.
-It flows in a deep forested valley along its while course, initially flowing south and then changing direction to the northeast, southeast and again south.
+It flows in a deep forested valley along its while course, initially running south and then changing direction to the northeast, southeast and again south.
 Between the Beglika State Forestry and the Toshkov Chark Reservoir in its upper course, the river is also known as the Beglishka reka.
 Downstream of Toshkov Chark it flows east through the Devin Mountain, which it cuts through a deep gorge.
 The river exits the gorge upstream of the town of Devin, where its valley widens, and flows into the Vacha in the eastern neighbourhoods of Devin at an altitude of 685 m, just upstream of the Vacha Reservoir.